 - The case of Iriomote is a strange example or a cross-language Alternate Character Reading, as the kanji used to write Iriomote (which would be pronunced as Nishihyou under on-yomi) is the kun-yomi for West Island... through Okinawan.

 - During one scene in the anime the class remarks on the beauty of the "sea of clouds" ("kumo'umi") during a plane ride.
 Yukari tells them that phrase is usually pronounced "unkai" and promises to drill them on kanji reading after the trip.

-- In Bakuman。, Mashiro's classmates often call him "Saikou", which is an alternative reading of his name "Moritaka".
-His new friend and partner Takagi also keeps calling him this way, and when Mashiro gets annoyed of this, he starts calling Takagi "Shuujin", which is an alternative reading of Takagi's name "Akito".
+- Mashiro's classmates often call him "Saikou", which is an alternative reading of his name "Moritaka" (最高).
+His new friend and partner Takagi also keeps calling him that.note

-- Some of Takagi's friends call him "Shuuto", which is yet another way of reading "Akito"
+- When Mashiro gets annoyed of Takagi calling him Saikou, he starts calling him "Shuujin", which is an alternative reading of "Akito" (秋人).
+Some of Takagi's friends call him "Shuuto", which is yet another way of reading Akito.